4.2 K Sensitivity-Tunable Radio Frequency Reflectometry of a Physically Defined P-channel Silicon Quantum Dot: Results

 Despite the parasitic capacitance in device 2 being reduced compared with even larger devices ($C_{\textup{p}} \approx$ 0.6\,pF for a device with a top gate of 4$\mbox{$\times$10}^2$ $\mbox{$\mu$m}^2$), this still remains an issue for measurements requiring a high sensitivity.
 To mitigate this, we used the smallest gate area device (device 1) for which $C_{\textup{p}} \sim$ 0.26 pF for the remaining experiments.
+It is worth mentioning that several parameters affect the parasitic capacitance, such as the material used in the printed circuit board (PCB), the distance between the PCB and the device, as well as the number of bonding wires used to connect the device to the PCB.
+Moreover, capacitance components are distributed in actual CMOS devices.
+Therefore, there is not necessarily a direct ratio between the reduced area of the top gate and parasitic capacitance obtained.

-We first check the ability to independently adjust the $f_{\textup{r}}$ and the sensibility of the reflectometry circuit by mapping out the variation of the reflection coefficient $S_{\textup{11}}$ in terms of $V_{\textup{t}}$ and $V_{\textup{m}}$ over the range 0 to 10 V. As expected the resonance amplitude, and so the quality factor $Q$ of the matching circuit, changes with $V_{\textup{m}}$ without significantly affecting the resonant frequency value $f_{\textup{r}}$ \cite{ares2016sensitive}.
+We first check the ability to independently adjust the $f_{\textup{r}}$ and the sensibility of the reflectometry circuit by mapping out the variation of the reflection coefficient $S_{\textup{11}}$ in terms of $V_{\textup{t}}$ and $V_{\textup{m}}$, associated with varactor capacitance $C_{\textup{t}}$ and $C_{\textup{m}}$, respectively, over the range 0 to 10 V. As expected the resonance amplitude, and so the quality factor $Q$ of the matching circuit, changes with $V_{\textup{m}}$ without significantly affecting the resonant frequency value $f_{\textup{r}}$ \cite{ares2016sensitive}.
 We then selected a reduced range of varactor voltages and optimised the $S_{\textup{11}}$ parameter to obtain the best matching condition among our measurements (see S2).
 We observe two set of possible voltage values ($V_{\textup{t}}$, $V_{\textup{m}}$) for which the $\Delta S_{\textup{11}}$ value is maximum (Fig. \ref{fig:Fig4}(a)).
 Despite $V_{\textup{t}}$ being able to improve the matching, it mostly controls $f_{\textup{r}}$ due to its proximity to the circuit.
 On the contrary, $C_{\textup{m}}$ is located upfront of the matching input point, making it more suitable and more efficient for matching purposes.
 Best matching is obtained for $V_{\textup{m}}$ = 1.5 V and $V_{\textup{t}}$ = 5 V, corresponding to $C_{\textup{t}} = 6$\,pF and $C_{\textup{m}} = 5.5$\,pF.
 This gives a reflective signal depth of 63\,dB.
 In the view of increasing the measurement sensitivity, namely the quality factor, a higher value for the inductor would be needed but this would ultimately reduce the bandwidth and introduce unintentionally inductor self-resonances around the carrier frequency.

 In order to correlate the depth of the impedance matching to the SNR, we set $V_{\textup{t}} = 5$\,V and adjusted the value of the top gate to the maximum of the transconductance, i.e. -1.85\,V (Fig. \ref{fig:Fig4}(b)).
 We then applied a small ac-signal of amplitude 10\,mV rms and frequency 3\,kHz on the top gate and observed the amplitude modulation (AM) spectrum of the quantum dot prior demodulation.
 The visibility of the sidebands at $f_{\textup{c}}\pm$\,3\,kHz allows determining the SNR value (Fig. \ref{fig:Fig4}(c)).
 We were then able to obtain the variation of the measurement sensitivity as a function of $V_{\textup{m}}$ while keeping the resonant frequency unaffected.